WesleyBryie/ChumBucket/wiki/megathread.md

 ### ⚠️ ➜ Warning sailor!
 - Any links that are **not included in the entire Megathread** have either not been approved by the moderators or the community, or have been deleted at some point.
 In other words, use caution anytime you sail in uncharted waters.

+### 🗺️ ➜ Full backup
+- If you want to [save our Megathread for future reference](https://rentry.org/megathread) without relying on Reddit, an external backup is also accessible.
+Updated every few days.

 &nbsp;

 ---